WriteEditor/ryan-rushing/_posts/writing/2013-10-21-ios-7-automatic-updates-harry-potter-and-language.md

 <div><img src="{{site.url}}img/in-writings/flashlight.jpg" alt="Flashlight"> <small>Sound like something else?</small></div>

-Later in the series you'll learn about a very difficult charm called the **Patronus charm**, and it's activated by thinking a happy thought, making a circlular wand movement, and saying "Expecto Patronum." <span class="sidenote">Which Harry seems to enjoy yelling.</span>
+Later in the series you'll learn about a very difficult charm called the **Patronus charm**, and it's activated by thinking a happy thought, making a circular wand movement, and saying "Expecto Patronum." <span class="sidenote">Which Harry seems to enjoy yelling.</span>

 ### Making the connection